 Grate the rinds of the lemons; squeeze out the juice, strain it, and boil the remainder of the lemons until tender enough to pulp or chop very finely.

 Then add to this pulp the apples, which should be baked, and their skins and cores removed; put in the remaining ingredients one by one, and, as they are added, mix everything very thoroughly together.

 Put the mincemeat into a jar with a closely fitting lid, and in a fortnight it will be ready for use.
-This should be made the first or second week in December if you plan to use it with a Christmas mince pie recipe before the Holidays.
+This should be made the first or second week in December if you plan to use it with a traditional mince pie recipe before the Holidays.

 Ingredients: 2 large lemons, 6 large apples, 1/2 pound of suet, 1 pound of currants, 1/2 pound of sugar, 2 ounces of candied lemon peel, 1 ounce of citron, mixed spice to taste.

 Pare the lemons, squeeze them, and boil the peel until tender enough to mash.
 Add to the mashed lemon peel the apples, which should be pared, cored, and minced; the chopped suet, currants, sugar, sliced peel, and spice.

 Strain the lemon juice to these ingredients, stir the mixture well, and put it in a jar with a closely fitting lid.
 Stir occasionally, and in a week or 10 days the mincemeat will be ready for use.

 Sufficient for 18 large or 24 small pies.
 Make this about the beginning of December.

 The Boston Cooking-School Cook Book (1916)

 Fannie Farmer was maybe the most famous American cookbook author of her day, and these traditional mince pie recipes are among her best for celebrating Christmas.